Paull-o/Real-Time-Car-and-Licence-Plate-Detection-System/README.md

 ![Interface](./screenshots/Interface.PNG)

+*This screenshot showcases the main user interface of the Real-Time Car and License Plate Detection System.*

 ### Mid-Trained AI Detection

 ![Mid Trained AI](./screenshots/Mid_Trained_AI.jpg)

+*The system's detection results after partial training.
+It shows how well the AI performs during intermediate stages of training.*

 ### Sample Video Tracked

 ![Sample Video Tracked](./screenshots/Sample_video_tracked.PNG)

+*This screenshot shows the detection of cars and license plates in a video with tracking enabled, highlighting real-time detection.*

 ### Sample Video Untracked

 ![Sample Video Untracked](./screenshots/Sample_video_untracked.PNG)

+*This image shows how the system detects cars and license plates without tracking, providing a comparison to the tracked version.*

 ### Fully Trained AI Detection

 ![Trained AI](./screenshots/Trained_AI.jpg)

+*This screenshot demonstrates the performance of the AI after full training, achieving high accuracy in detecting vehicles.*

 ### UK License Plate Detection

 ![UK License Plate](./screenshots/Uk-License-Plate.png)

+*This image displays the system detecting a UK-style license plate, showcasing its versatility in handling various formats.*

 ### Untrained AI Detection

 ![Untrained AI](./screenshots/Untrained_AI.jpg)

+*This screenshot highlights the initial detection capabilities of the AI before training, showing room for improvement.*

 ## License